 Research

 Research into FA is ongoing globally.
-Many New Zealanders with FA have participated in the Friedreich Ataxia Clinical Research Program led by Professor Martin Delatycki in Melbourne.
-This program involves comprehensive evaluations of neurological function, cardiac health, gait, speech, vision, hearing, quality of life, and sexual function in individuals with FA.
+Many New Zealanders with FA have participated in the Friedreich Ataxia Clinical Research Program led by Professor Martin Delatycki in Melbourne, Australia and, more recently, through the Neurogenetic Research Clinic at the University of Auckland.
+These programs include research on neurological function, cardiac health, gait, speech, vision, hearing, quality of life, and sexual function in individuals with FA.

 Partnership with Australia

-FARA NZ works closely with our larger Australian cousins, fara Australia.
+FARA NZ works closely with our larger Australian counterparts, fara Australia.
 The Australian organisation helps FARA NZ with our research goals and opportunities, and the way we operate for New Zealanders with FA.

 Research Pipeline